mersinvald/pavrus/README.md

 This repository follows Semantic Versioning and [Conventional Commits](CONVENTIONAL_COMMITS.md).

 Tagging and GitHub releases are automatic, through the use of [semanteecore](https://github.com/semantecore/semantecore) CI tool.

+### Artistic differences

+* I decided to not call the language Oberon-0, and chose a rather hipsterish name `pavrus`, which translates as `small` from Latin.
+* `pavrus` has a Rust-ish syntax, with no begins and ends
+* To be continued...